My rating: 3 of 5 stars

 What is interesting is the fact that Hemingway, or the main character at least, tells of when he was in his early twenties and he had lost all of his writing materials.
 Roger, the main character in the story, tells to a young lover of how he had been at the Lausanne Conference in Switzerland (which was very important in establishing modern day Turkey), and his wife at the time packs all of his writing material, which included a novel, poems and several stories, takes a train and at a stop she steps off the train to buy some Evian water and when she returns to her seat the suitcase is gone.

-What is interesting to note is the similarity of this story with the recent movie, The Words, which tells of a young writer who also lost his stories in the exact same manner at roughly the same point in history but in the movie another writer far in the future stumbles upon the novel and publishes the story as his own.
+What is also interesting to note is the similarity of this story with the 2012 movie, The Words, which tells of a young writer who also lost his stories in the exact same manner at roughly the same point in history but in the movie another writer far in the future stumbles upon the novel and publishes the story as his own.

 I recommend taking the journey through Hemingway’s complete collection of short stories because one never knows what one may find when exploring the depths of another man’s character and memories and stories.
 I, for one, thoroughly enjoyed reading this collection after waking from a nap in the afternoon and lying in bed discovering worlds long dead but ever living in the hearts and minds of modern men and women.